-There are many budgeting tools and apps out there, many of which are free to use and don’t require any registration or fees, such as GCU’s Student Budget Calculator and other calculators that will help you in your financial life.
+There are many budgeting tools and apps out there, many of which are free to use and don’t require any registration or fees.
+Check out our calculators page for our Student Budget Calculator and other calculators that will help you in your financial life.

-Credit is more important than ever nowadays and is needed to get the most favorable terms when purchasing a vehicle or home or to even get a personal loan.
+Credit is needed to get the most favorable terms when purchasing a vehicle or home or even to get a personal loan.
 It is usually a good idea to look into getting a credit card or two to help establish or build credit.
 There are many low credit limit options out there for first-time card holders and students.
 Many of them also offer rewards for using the card to make everyday purchases.
 Here are two good resources on how to build credit for Experian and The Simple Dollar.
 It is often recommended that you get a credit card before or during college, so make sure to educate yourself on what to look for before choosing the right one for you.
 As you begin to establish your credit, it’s also a good idea to check your credit report annually to ensure that there are no errors or issues that could be affecting your credit score in the future.

 Think about joining a club or student organization if your college offers them.
 There are several benefits to doing this, and it can provide you with good team working and leadership skills.
-This article written by Jane Hurst, who is a dedicated teacher for over 5 years, provides some details about the possible extra benefits you can receive by getting involved on your campus.
+This article provides some details about the possible extra benefits you can receive by getting involved on your campus.

 Remember to update and re-submit your FAFSA forms if you are using federal student aid.
 There are federal and state deadlines and your college may also have deadlines as well.

-There are lots of reasons to get a job while you are attending college.
+There a lot of reasons to get a job while you are attending college.
 Sometimes, student aid does not quite cover all of your expenses depending on your situation, and you need some extra funds to get by more comfortably.
 Finding a part-time or full-time job can help put some cash in your pocket now and relieve a little financial stress.

 Be sure to check out any employment opportunities your school may offer or with nearby businesses that you can easily commute to.